chanhi2000/COEN174/week01/week01.md

 - more technical than HIGH-LEVEL REQUIREMENT

 ![low-level requirement](img/[COEN174]week1c-diagram1.png)
-> DIFFERENT SYSTEM = DIFFERENT REQUIREMENTS
+> different SYSTEM = different REQUIREMENTS

 - **physical environment**
     - Where will system run?: One location? / Several?